Birmingham: Governance

-Birmingham City Council has 104 councillors representing 69 wards as of 2024.
+Birmingham City Council has 104 councillors representing 69 wards as of 2026.
 Its headquarters are at the Council House in Victoria Square.
-As of 2023, the council has a Labour Party majority and is led by John Cotton.
-Labour replaced the previous no overall control status at the May 2012 elections.
+As of 2026, the council has no overall majority.
+A group of Green, Lib Dem and independent councillors form an administration, which is led by Lib Dem councillor Roger Harmer.
+Labour held a majority from the May 2012 elections to May 2026.
 The honour and dignity of a Lord Mayoralty was conferred on Birmingham by Letters Patent on 3 June 1896.

 Birmingham's ten parliamentary constituencies are represented in the House of Commons as of 2024 by one Conservative, one independent and eight Labour MPs.

 Originally part of Warwickshire, Birmingham expanded in the late 19th and early 20th centuries, absorbing parts of Worcestershire to the south and Staffordshire to the north and west.
 The city absorbed Sutton Coldfield in 1974 and became a metropolitan borough in the new West Midlands county, comprising Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall, and Wolverhampton.
 A top-level government body, the West Midlands Combined Authority, was formed in April 2016.
 The WMCA holds devolved powers in transport, development planning, economic growth, and large-scale investment.
 The authority is governed by a directly elected mayor, currently Labour's Richard Parker, similar to the Mayor of London.